Ramadan in the United Kingdom

 Ramadan in the United Kingdom is observed by the country’s Muslim community, which constitutes approximately 6.0% of the population (nearly 3.9 million people), making Islam the second-largest religion in the UK after Christianity.

 Moon sighting

 Ramadan’s dates in the UK follow the Islamic lunar calendar.
-The start is traditionally confirmed moon sightings within the United Kingdom via the New Cresent Society often in collaboration with the Royal Observatory Greenwich, though some minority communities rely on announcements from Saudi Arabia's astronomical calculations though the validity of this is within Sunni Islam is disputed.
+In modern times, the start is confirmed moon sightings within the United Kingdom via the New Crescent Society often in collaboration with the Royal Observatory Greenwich, though some minority communities rely on announcements from Saudi Arabia's astronomical calculations though the validity of this is within Sunni Islam is disputed.

 Predicted Ramadan dates in the United Kingdom (1447–1457 AH)

 The table below shows predicted start dates for Ramadan and Eid al-Fitr in the United Kingdom according to crescent visibility data published by the HM Nautical Almanac Office, as applied by the New Crescent Society (NCS), the leading UK moonsighting organisation.
 All dates are provisional and subject to local moonsighting.